• Learn about Tet: the Vietnamese New Year

 vietnamese-lunar-new-year-making- sticky-rice-cake

-Making chung cake is a custom existing from the Hung Vuong 18th civilisation.
-Usually on the December 28th and 29th in the Lunar Calendar, family members will make chung cake and tet cake together to eat during the holiday or gift to their friends and relatives.
+Making Chung cake is a custom existing from the Hung Vuong 18th civilization.
+Usually on December 28th and 29th in the Lunar Calendar, family members will make Chung cake and Tet cake together for the holiday or gift them to their friends and relatives.
 It requires a set of good skills and techniques to make beautiful and delicious rice cakes.
 If a cake is not made carefully or covered properly, it may be broken or become too soft.

 7 – The New Year’s Eve ceremony

-The New Year’s Eve ceremony includes 2 sessions: one inside and one outsite.
-Vietnamese people undertaking this ceremony with the belief that each year has its beginning and ending.
-The ceremony also means to remove all the resentment and welcome a new year with blessing and luck.
+The New Year’s Eve ceremony includes 2 sessions: one inside and one outside.
+Vietnamese people undertake this ceremony with the belief that each year has its beginning and ending.
+The ceremony also means to remove all resentments and welcome a new year with blessing and luck.

 8 – Picking buds or young leaves